-- Consider fool-proofing, error-proofing, Poka-yoke to prevent errors before they occur. - Corrective action must describe the formal CHANGES that were implemented to address each root cause statement. - A statement in a corrective action response is not evidence of formally changing the system.
-Changes resulting from corrective actions must be defined and documented in work instructions, or documentation.
+- Consider fool-proofing, error-proofing, and Poka-Yoke to prevent errors before they occur. - Corrective action must describe the formal CHANGES that were implemented to address each root cause statement. - A statement in a corrective action response is not evidence of formally changing the system.
+Changes resulting from corrective actions must be defined and documented in work instructions or documentation, and evidence of changes must be provided with the SCAR response. - Prove that you have identified the correct root cause(s) and that the permanent corrective action taken(s) will fix the problem forever.